DevonDeVaughnn/readmeGen/README.md

 ## Tests

-* The test included generating this README.md file with the created README generator.
+* I have generated the README file you are currently reading, with the program.

 ## Installation

-* There is no installation necessary.
+* There is no installation necessary

 ## Usage

-* Follow the prompts and answer as clearly as possible.
+* Simply answer the questions when asked and the program does the heavy lifting for you.

 ## License

-GNU AGPLv3
+Mozilla Public License 2.0

 ## Credits

 Contributors:
-* There are no further contributions to add.
+* There are no other contributors to the project.